hajekpc/Augmented-M5-geometry/README.md

 - (STL_3) Func. slice_STL: saves STL slices and its positions

 - (M5_0) Functions for clockwise and counterclockwise rotation in 2D
 - (M5_1) Func.
-M5: model is created as a function of the Scherer's parameters
+M5: model is created as a function of the Scherer's parameters ^[1]: SCHERER, Ronald C. et al. (2001) Intraglottal pressure profiles for a symmetric and oblique glottis with a divergence angle of 10 degrees.
 - (M5_2) Func.
 M5_fit: model is transformed to the fitting function
 - (M5_3) Func.
 M5_rot: to find correct rotation of measured data that matches the fitting function
 - (M5_4) Func.
 M5_fitting: fits the measured data with M5_fit and returns basic statistics